flexie/eas-4803-8803-ccs/docs/Assignments/introduction_to_julia.md

-## A quick introduction to the Julia language
+# A quick introduction to the Julia language

-### Getting started
+Getting started

-Start an interactive Julia session by running `julia` from the command line.
-You can quit the session with `quit()`.
+Start an interactive Julia session by running julia from the command line.
+You can quit the session with exit().
 Generally, all functions in Julia are run using parenthesis, even if there are no input arguments.

 ```julia